NanxiiChen/wind-simulation-GPU/README.md

 If you just want to use or modify the library for your own work, follow [Local installation](#local-installation) above.
 This section is for those who want to contribute changes back to this repository.

+If you have a feature request, an idea for improvement, or a TODO you'd like to see addressed, feel free to [open an issue](https://github.com/NanxiiChen/wind-simulation-GPU/issues) — contributions and suggestions are always welcome.

 ### Fork & clone (one-time)

 Click **Fork** on the [repository page](https://github.com/NanxiiChen/wind-simulation-GPU), then: